hercules2004/elyx_assignment/docs/architecture.md

 * **Priority:** Integer `1` (Critical) to `5` (Optional).
 * **Duration:** Minimum `10` minutes.
 * **Backup Link:** `backup_activity_ids` must reference a valid Activity ID in the same generation batch.

 ---

-Here is the updated and comprehensive documentation for the **State Management** module, reflecting the new capabilities of the `SchedulerState` class.

----